MicrosoftDocs/win32/desktop-src/SecCrypto/certificate-thumbprint.md

-﻿---
+---
-Description: 'Retrieves a hexadecimal string that contains the SHA-1 hash of the certificate.' ms.assetid: '6fd6f3ba-f7a9-43a3-a8da-8fd826649a92'
+Description: Retrieves a hexadecimal string that contains the SHA-1 hash of the certificate. ms.assetid: 6fd6f3ba-f7a9-43a3-a8da-8fd826649a92
-title: 'Certificate.Thumbprint property'
+title: Certificate.Thumbprint property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Certificate.Thumbprint property